Kenting National Park: Biodiversity

 The park hosts rich terrestrial biodiversity of fauna and flora including 15 species of mammals, 310 species of birds, 59 species of reptiles and amphibians, 21 species of freshwater fish, 216 species of butterflies, and various insects.

 Eluanbi Park or Oluanpi Park (鹅鑾鼻公園) is located at Cape Eluanbi.
 Nature reserves such as the Longkeng Ecological Protection Area (龍坑生態保護區) protecting coral reefs and virgin forest of Banana Bay and Hengchun Peninsula.
 26 species of land crabs inhabit in the area and which is the highest diversity of terrestrial crabs in single areas in the world.
-34 species of terrestrial mammals including 5 locally extinct such as Formosan clouded leopard, and 4 introduced such as water buffalo, have been recorded.
-Formosan sika deer which became extinct in wild in 1969, was first reintroduced into Kenting National Park in 1994.
-Aside from sika deer, 6 species of terrestrial mammals were once thought to be extinct in the area, while critically endangered Chinese pangolin were rediscovered a decade after.
+34 species of terrestrial mammals have been recorded, including 5 that are locally extinct (such as the Formosan clouded leopard) and 4 that are introduced (such as the water buffalo).
+Formosan sika deer which became extinct in the wild in 1969, were first reintroduced into Kenting National Park in 1994.
+Aside from sika deer, It was thought that 6 species of terrestrial mammals were extinct in the area, but the critically endangered Chinese pangolin was rediscovered a decade later.

-Ocean current which flows off the park provides rich diversities of marine ecosystems including sea birds, sea turtles including critically endangered hawksbill turtles, sharks such as bull sharksmanta-rays, and whale sharks, and smaller to medium-sized cetaceans.
+Ocean currents which flows off the park provides rich diversities of marine ecosystems including sea birds, sea turtles including critically endangered hawksbill turtles, sharks such as bull sharksmanta-rays, and whale sharks, and smaller to medium-sized cetaceans.
 The area was once a major wintering ground for sperm and baleen whales especially humpback whales that migrated into Nan Wan and Banana Bay.
 Japanese whaling during Japanese colonial days, led to severe depletions or disappearances of whales in consequence.
 Today, no or very few whales may constantly migrate along Hengchun Peninsula and into the park's waters.
 Dugongs, thought to be either fully or functionally extinct in Taiwan, were reported in the 1950s and 60s, and these were some of the last report of the species in Taiwanese waters.

 The national park is an important stopover on the migration path of the gray-faced buzzard.